 - Receive your doctor letter

-In addition, we will also have you fill out the information about the animal you hope to become an emotional support animal.
+In addition, we will ask you to provide information pertaining to the animal you hope to become an emotional support animal.
 While the qualifications to be an ESA are not as extensive as a service dog, it is important for the animal to meet certain criteria, such as not being aggressive.
-However, almost every animal is acceptable as an ESA and the information you fill out is merely for documentation and used to craft the recommendation letter that can be shown to landlords.
+However, almost every animal is acceptable as an ESA, and the information you provide is merely for documentation and to craft the recommendation letter for potential landlords.

-After your consultation with a medical professional and their recommendation for you to receive an ESA, the letter can be crafted and sent to you quickly through email.
-The letter allows you to not be denied housing at places where there is a no pet policy or your type of pet is restricted.
-The letter also allows you to fly with your animal, assuming it is well-trained and not too large for the flight.
+Following your consultation with a medical professional, an ESA letter can be sent to you quickly through email.
+The letter allows you access to housing, even in places where there is a no-pet policy or your type of pet is normally restricted.
+The letter also allows you to fly with your animal on some airlines, assuming it is well-trained and not too large for the flight.